Taiwan reports increased Chinese military activity near its territory - www.lokmattimes.com

 Taiwan reports increased Chinese military activity near its territory

+In response to Chinese military activity, Taiwan sent aircraft and naval ships and deployed coastal-based missile systems to monitor PLA activity.

-"19 PLA aircraft, 8 PLAN vessels and 1 official ships operating around Taiwan were detected up until 6 a.m.
+Taking to X, Taiwan MND stated, "14 PLA aircraft, 7 PLAN vessels and 2 official ships operating around Taiwan were detected up until 6 a.m.
 (UTC+8) today.
-16 of the aircraft crossed the median line and entered Taiwan's northern, southwestern and eastern ADIZ.
-We have monitored the situation and responded," Taiwan's MND stated in a post on X.
+13 of the aircraft crossed the median line and entered Taiwan's northern, southwestern and eastern ADIZ.
+We have monitored the situation and responded."

-19 PLA aircraft, 8 PLAN vessels and 1 official ships operating around Taiwan were detected up until 6 a.m.
+14 PLA aircraft, 7 PLAN vessels and 2 official ships operating around Taiwan were detected up until 6 a.m.
 (UTC+8) today.
-16 of the aircraft crossed the median line and entered Taiwan's northern, southwestern and eastern ADIZ.
-We have monitored the situation and responded. pic.twitter.com/hJ27iC9EU6— 國防部 Ministry of National Defense, R.O.C. 🇹🇼 (@MoNDefense) September 3, 2024
+13 of the aircraft crossed the median line and entered Taiwan's northern, southwestern and eastern ADIZ.
+We have monitored the situation and responded. pic.twitter.com/v60Nij8gZl— 國防部 Ministry of National Defense, R.O.C. 🇹🇼 (@MoNDefense) September 5, 2024

 Since September 2020, China has intensified its use of gray zone tactics by increasing the number of military aircraft and naval vessels operating near Taiwan, according to a Taiwan News report.